LucasCegielski/natural_art/README.md

 - pip3 install -r requirements.txt
 When that is done, all seems to be working in order, I can run server via port 8000, etc. As I was explained by the Tutors, the issue is created by the recent problems with Gitpod workspace.

+3. Had a problem with hero image showing up n the wensite when deployed from heroku.
+It turned out that image was changed and not manually added to AWS bucket.
+I added the image and applied the read permissions for public view.

 # Deployment

 ## Heroku